mitsuba-renderer/drjit/docs/types.rst

 (Additional backends are likely to be added in the future.)

+Additionally, there is an *automatic backend* that simply redirects to one of the above depending on the backends detected at runtime.

+- :py:mod:`drjit.auto`, and
+- :py:mod:`drjit.auto.ad`.

 Any given array type (e.g. ``Array3f``) actually exists in *all five* of these packages (e.g., ``drjit.scalar.Array3f``, ``drjit.llvm.ad.Array3f``).
 However, there are notable differences between them: